Rhetos/RestGenerator/Readme.md

 # RestGenerator

-RestGenerator is a DSL package (a plugin module) for [Rhetos development platform](https://github.com/Rhetos/Rhetos).
+RestGenerator is a web API plugin package for [Rhetos development platform](https://github.com/Rhetos/Rhetos).
 It automatically generates **RESTful JSON web service** for all entities, actions and other data structures that are defined in a Rhetos application.

 See [rhetos.org](http://www.rhetos.org/) for more information on Rhetos.